 Program sites include Brest and St. Brieuc in Brittany and Saumur in the Loire valley of France.
 Each locale offers exciting landmarks, beautiful scenery and a rich history.
-Students participate in excursions to Normandy and Paris.
+Students participate in excursions to Normandy and Paris as well as other locations nearby their site.
 St. Brieuc was established in 1962 as the first Program in France, followed by Brest in 1994 while Saumur was added in 2010.

 Since Brest sits on the Atlantic coast near a magnificent landlocked bay and the river Penfeld, it offers beautiful vistas of beaches, rich hills and forests.
 Students may sample Breton cuisine like the famous Breton crêpe and delicious seafood.
 Famous sporting events such as the Tour de France often travel through Brest.

 With a population of almost 30,000 citizens, the historic town of Saumur is located between the Loire and Thouet rivers in western France.
 One of the most important monuments of Saumur is the breathtaking Château de Saumur which stands high above the town.
 Around town students will discover the Cadre Noir, the École Nationale d'Équitation (National School of Horsemanship), and the Armoured Branch and Cavalry Training School.
 The Tank Museum, the Musée des Blindés, showcases more than 850 armored vehicles, wheeled or tracked from France, though some come from other countries such as Brazil, Germany, or the Soviet Union.
 Underground, students may visit 500 kilometers (312 miles) of caves de champignons, caves used to grow 70 percent of the country’s most common cooking mushrooms.